-To facilitate the provision of all of the information and clarifications that may be necessary regarding some of the issues to be addressed, the main officers of the Group attend essentially all of the meetings of the Board and of its committees, along with the speakers who are deemed appropriate, for the presentation of matters lying within their purview.
+To facilitate the provision of all of the information and clarifications that may be necessary regarding some of the issues to be addressed, the meetings of the Board of Directors and its committees are attended, when previously requested to do so, and only at the stage of presentation of the agenda item relating to matters within their competence, by the Company's main officers and/or the speakers deemed appropriate.

-Furthermore, and in general, the Board of Directors Regulations (article 25) sets forth the directors' right to counsel and information, insofar as they shall have access to all of the Company's services and may, with the broadest powers, obtain any information and advice they may need to perform their duties.
-This right to information is extended to the subsidiaries, in Spain or overseas, and shall be channeled through the Chairman or Secretary of the Board of Directors.
+Furthermore, and in general, the Board of Directors Regulations (article 26) sets forth the directors' right to counsel and information, insofar as they shall have access to all of the Company's services and may, with the broadest powers, obtain any information and advice they may need to perform their duties.
+This right to information is extended to the subsidiaries, in Spain or overseas, and shall be channelled through the Chairman or Secretary of the Board of Directors.
 Said Chairman or Secretary will fulfil all requests from directors, by supplying the information directly, putting the directors in touch with the appropriate persons, or taking such measures as may be necessary for the requested examination.